IV1T3/IRNewsFetcher/Contributing.md

   - "press_release_title": Add the HTML-tag, -attribute and -attribute-value to select the press releases' title.
   - "press_release_date": Add the HTML-tag, -attribute and -attribute-value to select the press releases' date.
   - "press_release_date_day_first": *True* if day in date first (e.g. DD/MM/YYY), *False* if month in date first (e.g. MM/DD/YYY).
+- irnewsfetcher/main.py
-  - Add the ticker symbol and the respective dictionary variable to the *company_dict* dictionary.
+  - Add the ticker symbol and the respective *pagedata* variable to the *company_dict* dictionary.
 - README.md: Add the company to the supported companies table.

 In case you experience some bugs, you would probably have to fix these in *irnewsfetcher/Company.py*.